Across Mexico to the US border

-Finally arriving at the border we picked up the import forms for all the products we were bringing into the US.
-Donna is good at filling in the forms, they don’t scare her at all.
-Little stickers that said, “made in Guatemala” had to be put on every single item.
+Finally arriving at the border, we picked up the import forms for all the products we brought into the US.
+Donna is good at filling in the forms.
+They don’t scare her at all.
+Little stickers that said “made in Guatemala” had to be put on every single item.
 We drove around the border town until we found a large, empty parking lot, pulled into the middle, and parked the van.
-Spreading a couple of tarps out on the asphalt we started emptying one bag at a time to put the tiny little stickers on everything.
+Spreading a couple of tarps out on the asphalt, we emptied one bag at a time to put the tiny little stickers on everything.

-We were hard at it until two boys, about 12 or 13, showed up and started asking questions, what’s this?
+We were hard at it until two boys, about 12 or 13, showed up and asked, what’s this?
 What’s that?
 They started playing like they were going to grab something.
 Donna called out, “Hey! the van!”
 Ron suddenly jumped up and ran to the back of the van faster than I ever imagined he could.

 Sticky Stickers & Motel California

 A policeman or security guard had shown up asking what had happened.
-We quickly explained and he suggested we chase them down.
-He stepped onto the driver’s side sideboard holding on to the door and motioned us forward.
-Driving in that direction the boys ran but of course, we never caught them.
-It was decided that we needed a cheap hotel to hold up where we could safely apply the tiny stickers on all the goods.
-It was difficult finding a room but we finally made a deal for a full night at a motel that rents rooms by the hour.
-Its name, as unbelievable as it sounds, was ‘Motel California’.
+We quickly explained, and he suggested we chase them down.
+He stepped onto the driver’s side sideboard holding on to the door, and motioned us forward.
+Driving in that direction, the boys ran, but of course, we never caught them.
+We decided we needed a cheap hotel to hold up where we could safely apply the tiny stickers on all the goods.
+Finding a room was difficult, but we finally made a deal for a full night at a motel that rents rooms by the hour.
+As unbelievable as it sounds, its name was ‘Motel California.’

 We took a room with two double beds.
-The beds had that feature where you put coins in a slot and the bed vibrates.
+The beds had that feature where you put coins in a slot, and the bed vibrates.
 Every channel on the television was porn.
 I’m sure they must have wondered about the three of us checking into this room for a couple of nights.
-With over 4000 items that had to be stickered, we didn’t sleep much.
+We didn’t sleep much with over 4000 items that had to be stickered.
 Ron watched porn while endlessly placing stickers.
 I found the porn ridiculously boring.
 Donna finished all the paperwork and then helped with stickers.
 Finally, we did get it all done.
-Collapsing on our beds we got a little sleep.
+Collapsing on our beds, we got a little sleep.

 Crossing the Border

-We loaded it all up in the van early that next morning and headed for the border.
+We loaded it up in the van early that next morning and headed for the border.
 Donna took the paperwork into the first office.
-With every “t” crossed, and every “i” dotted, her paperwork was immaculate and they were impressed.
-We pulled the van around to a large loading dock, as we were directed, for inspection.
-We opened the side door and the border police started to look into the bags.
+With every “t” crossed, and every “i” dotted, her paperwork was immaculate, and they were impressed.
+As we were directed, we pulled the van around to a large loading dock for inspection.
+We opened the side door, and the border police started to look into the bags.

 He first opened the bag of 400 hacky-sacks and could see that stickers adorned each and every sack, even as he dug in a bit.
 They checked another bag and then another.
 It was obvious to them that we had stickered everything.
 One man started out of a nearby building leading a German Shephard on a leash.